 The truth is that AD affects children in foster care, in adoptions both domestic and international, and also kids who are refugees of war and violence like my father.

-If I were adopting in 2014, I’d do everything possible to learn more about attachment disorder.
+If I were adopting today, I’d do everything possible to learn more about attachment disorder.

 Talking to families who have had an adoption experience similar to what you’re contemplating is one of the best things you can do.

 Patty Cogen’s book Parenting Your Internationally Adopted Child is excellent for those looking at overseas adoption.